 Converts to Christianity with a Muslim background experience severe rights violations.
-Within the context of Arab tribalism, conversion is seen not only as a betrayal of the faith, but also of the family, clan, and the Arab ethno-national identity.
+Within the context of Arab tribalism, conversion is seen not only as a betrayal of the faith, but also of the family, clan, and Arab ethno-national identity.
 Considered apostates, a crime punishable by law in Qatar, converts face discrimination and harassment from society and even risk death.
-Converts, both indigenous and foreign, face high pressure to recant their Christian faith from family members, employers and the local community.
+Converts, both indigenous and foreign, face high pressure from family members, employers, and the local community to recant their Christian faith.